University Campus of Football Business

-University Campus of Football Business, also known as UCFB, is a higher education institution offering undergraduate and postgraduate university degrees and executive education in the football and wider sports industries.
+University Campus of Football Business (UCFB) is a higher education institution offering undergraduate and postgraduate university degrees and executive education in the football and wider sports industries.
 UCFB is a college of the University of East London.

-UCFB became the world's first higher education institution with university degrees in the football and sports industry when it was opened at Burnley F.C.'s Turf Moor in 2011.
+UCFB became the world's first dedicated higher education institution with university degrees in the football and sports industry when it was opened at Burnley F.C.'s Turf Moor in 2011.